dd-sword2¶

 When the client sends (the first part of) a bag, the server creates a draft deposit directory.
 As long as the client is uploading parts of the

-.
-When the last part has been received, the state becomes UPLOADED
+deposit, the state of the deposit directory is DRAFT.
+When the last part has been received, the state becomes UPLOADED.
+An "uploaded" deposit is waiting for

 finalization.
 When a finalization worker becomes available it will: